Vaginal thrush is treated with antifungal medicines, which kill the fungal cells and prevent them from growing and reproducing.

 Antifungal medicines for vaginal thrush are available as creams or pessaries that are inserted into your vagina, or capsules that are taken by mouth.
 They are available on prescription and some can be bought from your pharmacy without a prescription, after discussion with your pharmacist.
 To ensure you get the right product, your pharmacist will ask you a few questions regarding your symptoms, and recommend a suitable product for you, or may refer you to your doctor.
 Read more about vaginal thrush.

 Vaginal creams and pessaries

 There are a variety of vaginal creams and pessaries available in New Zealand.
 They come in different strengths and should be used for the amount of time specified on the directions for use.
 A single large dose inserted into your vagina is often enough to clear a bout of thrush.
 Otherwise a lower dose is used for several days.
 Vaginal creams and pessaries can be bought from your pharmacy without a prescription, after discussion with your pharmacist.

-- Vaginal creams and pessaries are best applied at night, before bed.
-There are directions inside the packet, and your pharmacist will give you directions on how to use them.
+Vaginal creams and pessaries are best applied at night, before bed.
+There are directions inside the packet and your pharmacist will explain to you how to use them.

 Capsules taken by mouth

 Fluconazole capsules can be prescribed for vaginal thrush.
 These work just as well as the vaginal creams and pessaries but relief can be more rapid.

 - The dose is a 150 mg capsule taken once, as a single dose, with a glass of water.

 - The capsule can be taken with or without food.